 Scheduling your routine furnace maintenance helps keep your furnace running up to 30 percent more efficient and helps extend the life of the equipment.
-But things could still malfunction, and when they do, you might feel like there is always something else.
+But things could still go wrong, and when they do, you may feel like there is always something else.

 This time it’s your blower, next time it’s your pressure switch.
 Now your find out the flame sensor has to be replaced.

 Also, what is a flame sensor?